radrich/richarmstrong.net/_classes/demystifying-parallax.md

 ---
 title: "Demystifying Parallax"
 subtitle: "Learn to Create Interactive Web Pages with JavaScript"
-desc: "This class shows you how to work with HTML, CSS and JavaScript to create an interactive parallax experience in your browser"
+description: "This class shows you how to work with HTML, CSS and JavaScript to create an interactive parallax experience in your browser"
 external_url: https://ttkb.me/demystifying-parallax
 date: "2018-09-24"
 image: "img/parallax-thumb.jpg"